xihaoCCC/tb4466491869/README.md

-# Trafficking Decision Support Toolkit (TDST)
+# Anti Huamn Trafficking Decision Support Toolkit (AHTDST)

-TDST is a **plug-and-play, privacy-aware, data-driven decision-support toolkit** designed to help anti-human-trafficking stakeholders (e.g., NGOs, social service partners, and public agencies) **prioritize outreach, triage leads, and coordinate response workflows** using configurable data pipelines, **AI/ML-ready risk scoring**, and optional dashboards.
+TDST is a **plug-and-play, privacy-aware, data-driven decision-support toolkit** designed to help anti-human-trafficking stakeholders (e.g., NGOs, social service partners, and public agencies) **prioritize outreach, triage leads, optimize resource allocation, and coordinate response workflows** using configurable data pipelines, **AI/ML-ready risk scoring**, and interactive dashboards.

 This toolkit is built and maintained from the perspective of a **data scientist with domain knowledge in anti-trafficking analytics**, with an emphasis on **replicability, explainability, and responsible use**.